NomicFoundation/hardhat-website/src/content/plugin-development/explanation/type-extensions.md

 # Type extensions

-When building a Hardhat 3 plugin, you'll often need to extend a TypeScript type of Hardhat or a plugin you are using as a dependency.
+When building a Hardhat 3 plugin, you'll often need to extend a TypeScript type from Hardhat or a plugin you're using as a dependency.
 This is done with a Type Extension.

 ## How do Type Extensions work?

 Type Extensions are a combination of two features of TypeScript:

-- Module augmentation
+- Module Augmentation
-- Declaration merging
+- Declaration Merging

-### Module augmentation
+### Module Augmentation

-Module augmentation allows you to add new type declarations as if they were defined in another module, the one that's being augmented.
+Module Augmentation lets you add new type declarations as if they were defined in another module.

 You can augment a module in any `.ts` file.
-You need to import the module you want to augment, and then use the `declare module` to declare it again, adding the new declarations.
+First, import the module you want to augment.
+Then use the `declare module` syntax to declare it again with the new types.

 For example, if you want to add a new `MyType` type to the `hardhat/types/network` module, you can do it like this: